How to Set Up Proton VPN on Android

 Don't have Proton VPN yet?

-Proton VPN has a free tier you can start with, or go paid for full speed and every server.
-Either way, you'll sign in with this account in step 2.
+Start on the free tier — it covers every step in this guide with no card required — or go paid for full speed and the complete server network.
+You'll sign in with this account in step 2.

 Get Proton VPN